Open Journal project: final report to eLib

 Publishers: John Wiley, British Computer Society, Oxford University

 Press, MCB University Press, Chapman & Hall

-Dissemination and Design (EPODD); Software Practice and Experience (SPE)
+and Design (EPODD); Software Practice and Experience (SPE) (Wiley);

-(Wiley); The Computer Journal (BCS/OUP); five volumes of Computer
+The Computer Journal (BCS/OUP); five volumes of Computer Abstracts

-Abstracts (MCB); Discrete Mathematics and Theoretical Computer Science,
+(MCB); Discrete Mathematics and Theoretical Computer Science, Journal

 What next?
-Further research as part of new PDF publishing projects
+Further development as part of new PDF publishing projects

 at Nottingham University involving Wiley.
 Separately, there are plans to

 work with the BCS and OUP to develop links for an e-journal hosted at Southampton

 University, although this journal was not involved in the project.
 MCB